Ristosano home Foods and Services for Dysphagia.

 https://ristosanohome.com/prodotto/pure-verdure-mix/

-7. Dessert for dysphagia
+7. Desserts for people with dysphagia

 Protein Dessert Mix

-Soft, lump-free cakes with good protein.
+Soft, lump-free desserts with a good source of protein.

 https://ristosanohome.com/prodotto/dessert-proteico-mix/